Parity flipping mediated by a quantum dot in Majorana Josephson junctions: Set-up Model

 The Majorana operators mentioned above can define a parity operator $\hat{s}_z^{} = i\gamma_2^{} \gamma_3^{}$.
-If this local Majorana parity is conserved, the Hamiltonian could be simplified to a $4\pi$-period Josephson energy, on which a phase difference derivative (proportional to the induced voltage) could arrive at a $4\pi$-period Josephson current.
-There is an intrinsic parity flipping process existing at zero temperature, which can be described by the relative amplitude $s_z^{}$
+If this local Majorana parity is conserved, the Hamiltonian could be simplified to a $4\pi$-periodic Josephson energy, on which a phase difference derivative (proportional to the induced voltage) could appear a $4\pi$-period.
+There is an intrinsic parity flipping process existing at zero temperature, which can be described by the relative amplitude $S_z^{}$,